 CLUB INFO AND STATEMENT OF PURPOSE

-by President Tom Mitchell, WY3H:
+by Founder and former President Tom Mitchell, WY3H:

 We realize that QRP and CW operation do not appeal to everyone.
 We have no "axe to grind" with the QRO (high power) fraternity.
 We recognize that there are times when QRO operation is invaluable.
 During disasters such as floods, hurricanes, tornadoes, earthquakes or terrorist attacks, radio amateurs provide vital, life-saving communications for which QRO operation is often necessary.
 QRO operators also provide an invaluable public service in health and welfare traffic and routine traffic handling.

 Amateur radio has something for everyone, including SSB, other forms of digital communication and AM and FM operation.
 However, for a small but dedicated group, QRP (and QRPp) CW operation provides the greatest challenge and thrill amateur radio has to offer.